FEUP-LDTS-2021/ldts-project-assignment-G0901/docs/README.md

 After the Controller receives an action from View it needs to decide what to do for all the different action types.
 This results in long switch statements in places like [MenuController.step()](../src/main/java/game/control/menu/MenuController.java) or [GUI.getAction()](../src/main/java/game/gui/GUI.java).
 This way, every time we add a condition all the switch statement code has to be modified.
 Instead of a switch statement it would be possible to replace the actions enum with a class and the actions with subclasses.
 We could then move all action specific logic to the different subclasses thus replacing the control flow code with polymorphism.
 By doing this, it would be easier to add new actions and the code readability would improve.

+### Dispensables

+#### Speculative Generality

+The [TrackModel](../src/main/java/game/model/game/TrackModel.java) class contains same setters (setBackgroundColors, setTerrainColor, setKerbColor, setRoadColor) that were created in case we needed to change the track colours.
+These methods can come in handy for future features, but they're never used in our code.
+We could use the refactoring method **Inline Method** to solve this problem.

 ## Testing